 Teaching people about something-that’s the job of an Instructor.
 No matter the subject area, turning a hobby, interest, or specialty into a profession opens doors of all types for an Instructor.
 In a nearly endless array of industries, people love to learn about things that interest them, and an Instructor makes that possible.

-As an Instructor, you work with Educators, Store Managers, and Program Administrators.
+As an Instructor, you work with Educator, Store Manager, and Program Administrator.
 Your skills are put to the test every day as your students challenge your knowledge.

 Employed by schools, colleges, community programs, athletic facilities, retail stores, Fortune 500 companies, and everything else in between, you have possibly one of the most fun jobs.
 Calling on your experience in English, communication, leadership, and of course, your chosen area, you bring excitement to the classroom and share your knowledge with others.

 For example, your love of cake decorating, which was once a hobby, can become your profession.
 You may lead classes on cake decorating for a local retail store, a community college, or even an adult education program.
 Your practical experience makes for both a great lesson and entertaining fodder for your lectures and demonstrations.
 Turning your passion into your profession is surely a great way to enjoy going to work.

 Other necessary qualities and skills for success as an Instructor include patience, attention to detail, public speaking, and leadership.
 When demonstrating the latest techniques for using fondant and piping gel, you’re sure to receive numerous questions from your students.
 Answering the questions and providing guidance on improving their skills may not always be easy, but knowing you’re responsible for developing their talent is priceless.